wonderium/content/.github/PULL_REQUEST_TEMPLATE/new_cards_pr_template.md

 - If more than one card is created (one level):      Creates cards in `$levelName` level
 - If more than one card is created (several levels): Creates cards in `$levelName`, `$levelName`, ... levels -->
-Closes # <!-- Aadd the issue number the task resolves or delete this line if there is no issue -->
+Closes # <!-- Add the issue number the task resolves or delete this line if there is no issue -->

+### Notes <!-- Add note or delete this line -->

 ### Cards list
 - **$levelId/$unitId**